Baked Meatballs in Tomato Gravy

 13. Step 13:

-Peel the carrots, grate them on a coarse grater.
+Peel the carrot and grate it on the coarse side of a box grater.

 14. Step 14:

-Pour vegetable oil into a frying pan, fry the vegetables over medium heat for 10 minutes, stirring occasionally.
+Pour vegetable oil into a skillet and sauté the vegetables over medium heat for 10 minutes, stirring occasionally.

 15. Step 15: